 5G technology is more than just a network upgrade.
 It’s a big step forward in how we connect.
-It offers speeds up to 20 Gbps, which is 100 times faster than 4G.
+It offers speeds up to 20 Gbps, 100 times faster than 4G.
 Imagine downloading a full HD movie in just 3.6 seconds, not 6 minutes.

 The impact of 5G goes beyond just speed.
 It helps smart cities reduce traffic, connects 200 million students in virtual classrooms by 2025, and brings healthcare to remote areas.
 It supports 1 million devices per square kilometer, changing industries.